Aliases for CXCR3 Gene

 GeneCards Summary for CXCR3 Gene

 CXCR3 (C-X-C Motif Chemokine Receptor 3) is a Protein Coding gene.
-Diseases associated with CXCR3 include Pulmonary Sarcoidosis and Mycosis Fungoides.
-Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
-An important paralog of this gene is CXCR5.
+Diseases associated with CXCR3 include Cutaneous Lupus Erythematosus and Pulmonary Sarcoidosis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
+An important paralog of this gene is CXCR2.

 Chemokine CXC receptors (CXCRs) predominantly recognize CXC chemokines.
 CXC chemokines are distinguished by having four conserved cysteines, with the first two cysteines being separated by a single amino acid.
 There are six chemokine CXC receptors.